Rogue wave: Pre-1995 research

 Unusual waves have been studied scientifically for many years (for example, John Scott Russell's wave of translation, an 1834 study of a soliton wave).
 Still, these were not linked conceptually to sailors' stories of encounters with giant rogue ocean waves, as the latter were believed to be scientifically implausible.

 Since the 19th century, oceanographers, meteorologists, engineers, and ship designers have used a statistical model known as the Gaussian function (or Gaussian Sea or standard linear model) to predict wave height, on the assumption that wave heights in any given sea are tightly grouped around a central value equal to the average of the largest third, known as the significant wave height (SWH).
 In a storm sea with an SWH of 12 m, the model suggests that a wave higher than 15 m would hardly ever occur.
 It suggests one of 30 m could indeed happen, but only once in 10,000 years.
 This basic assumption was well-accepted, though acknowledged to be an approximation.
-Using a Gaussian form to model waves has been the sole basis of virtually every text on that topic for the past 100 years.

 The first known scientific article on "freak waves" was written by Professor Laurence Draper in 1964.
 In that paper, he documented the efforts of the National Institute of Oceanography in the early 1960s to record wave height, and the highest wave recorded at that time, which was about 67 ft.
 Draper also described freak wave holes.